MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 ## Create a storage account and container

-The sample app uses a storage account and blob container to store photos.
+The sample app stores images in as blobs in Azure Storage.
 The storage account is configured to allow public access to the container.
 The app uses the managed identity and the `DefaultAzureCredential` to access the storage account.

 1. Use the [az storage create](/cli/azure/storage#az-storage-create) command to create a storage account.